wskwellness/jkw-guide/docs/index.md

 To get started with your submission:

 1. Review the [Submission Guidelines](submission-guidelines) for detailed information on formatting and requirements
-2. Prepare your manuscript according to the APA style guidelines
+2. Prepare your manuscript according to the current APA style guidelines
 3. Ensure all required components (cover page, abstract, etc.) are included
 4. Submit your manuscript through the official submission process